Stroller recalled after reports of frame breaking with kids inside - NewsBreak

 CPSC said the company will be contacting all known customers who bought these strollers.

-You can also contact the company if you are one of the previous purchasers to make sure you get a free frame reinforcement by calling 877-274-3240 from 9 a.m. to 5 p.m.
-EST Monday through Friday; via email at recall@hellomockingbird.com; or online at www.hellomockingbird.com/recall.
+You can also contact the company if you are one of the previous purchasers to make sure you get a free frame reinforcement.

 ©2022 Cox Media Group